Emerging adulthood and early adulthood: Age of self focus

 In this stage, "emerging adults focus on themselves as they develop the knowledge, skills, and self-understanding they will need for adult life."
 Because those in this period of life have not settled down yet and do not have others depending on them, this is a time where they can grow in personal areas of their life, work on themselves, and do what they want for themselves without affecting others.
 According to Arnett, "Identity formation involves trying out various life possibilities and gradually moving toward making enduring decisions."

 Age of feeling in between

 Emerging adults "regard themselves as being neither adolescents nor adults, in between the two but not really one or the other."
-This feels like an awkward time of life as these emerging adults have control and independence, yet they may still be relying on their parent's insurance, housing, and groceries.
-They are able to do many things by themselves and hold their own lives, but are not quite at the stage where they can do it all.
+These emerging adults have control and independence, yet they may still be relying on their parent's insurance, housing, and groceries.
+They are able to do many things by themselves and hold their own lives, but are not at the stage where they can do it all.

 Age of possibilities

 This is a time when "many different futures remain possible."
-During this stage of life, young adults are very optimistic about their possibilities and opportunities.
+During this stage of life, young adults may be optimistic about their possibilities and opportunities.
 Without the responsibility of working for and providing for a family, young adults have the flexibility to try their hands at many things and find out what they like best.
-Interestingly, "most emerging adults believe they have good chances of living "better than their parents did."
-They see their future as bright and full of potential and are willing to give their dreams–even if they are a long shot–an effort.
+Interestingly, "most emerging adults believe they have a high standard of living "better than their parents did."